DragonsRule10/dragonsrule10.com/README.md

 >Talk to me in the Discord Server!

-### (To become a partner in Dragon Studio please make a request in the Discord as we need a Dev team!)
+### (To become a partner in Dragon Studio please make a request in the Discord as we are in need a Dev team!)

 # Connect with me!
 > Feel free to join my [Discord Server](https://discord.gg/55kXaX8zx4) where I take my request at!

-> Or contact my business email [here.](mailto:tristinkorbel@gmail.com) (Please only send request to this email.
+> Or contact my business email [here.](mailto:tristinkorbel@gmail.com)

+> (Please only send request to this email.
 Any question must be asked in the Discord if you want a anwser!)

 ### This site updates very slowly, so changes may take a while to sync.